-Mrs. Harold P. Daniels reported for the new school uilding that Louis D. Speir, secretary of the Gardens Corporation, had written to the school authorities urging them to make the new building a 19-room one, and asking that it be made to conform to the architectural surround-The word has come from the authorities that the building will contain 19 rooms to meet the increasing population.
+Mrs. Harold P. Daniels reported for the new school building that Louis D. Spair scentary of the Graduate. building that Louis D. Speir, secretary of the Gardens Corporation, had written to the school authorities urging them to make the new building a 19-room one, and asking that it be made to conform to the architectural surroundings.
+The word has come from the authorities that the building will contain 19 rooms to meet the increasing